Getting The Very Best Experience When Hiring A Wedding Videographer.

 Profoundly important, but simply put, it’s the process and experience you’ll get from the wedding videography team you hire.

 Your wedding video experience is everything from how the videographer handles their communication with you before your wedding (are they prompt, courteous, and professional) all the way to “here’s your wedding film—enjoy!”
 There’s a lot in that middle area to consider.

 Some of what makes up an exceptional wedding videography team is:

-PRO TIP: do not skip the consultation call as this is one of your own most valuable discovery tools—people can sound great on paper, they can be something else altogether in person.
+People can sound great on paper, they can be something else altogether in person.

 I’m going to talk about coffee for a second.
 Yup.
 Coffee.
-Hold tight, we’ll get back to wedding videos in a minute.
+Hold tight; we’ll get back to wedding videos in a minute.

-You can jump into a gas station to grab a cup of coffee or you can get a cold brew from The Snowy Owl in Brewster.
-They’re both coffee—but those coffees aren’t REALLY the same are they?
+You can jump into a gas station to grab a cup of coffee, or you can get a cold brew from The Snowy Owl in Brewster.
+They’re both coffee—but those coffees aren’t REALLY the same, are they?

-You get to your car and take a sip nearly spitting it out, it tastes so burnt and bitter you can barely drink it.
+You get to your car and take a sip, nearly spitting it out; it tastes so burnt and bitter you can barely drink it.
 Five more sugars out to help it.

 Your stomach starts to protest the acidity of the gas station coffee as you sit in traffic.
 All you can think about is that creepy dude who gave you a weird feeling.